anthonyhermez/anthonyhermez.github.io/_portfolio/portfolio-3.md

 Design Description
 ------
-A medium-range, battery-powered, laser tag game fit with 4 custom blasters, 1 hub controlling the game, and 4 vests made out of cardboard all built from scratch using the TM4C microcontroller and Eagle PCB software without exceeding a $60 budget.<br><br>
+A medium-range, battery-powered, laser tag game fit with 4 custom blasters, 1 hub controlling the game, and 4 vests made out of cardboard all built from scratch using the TM4C microcontroller and Eagle PCB software.
+But with one challenge&mdash;a $60 budget.<br><br>
 **Skills:** _C, Firmware, UART, PCB Design, Eagle, Microcontrollers_

 Technical Details